kayak23/LibUThread/REPORT.md

 TA.
 However, before TA can run again, TC calls `sem_down()` on the semaphore and 'snatches' the newly available resource.
 TA is not reawakened until TC releases the resource with `sem_up()`.
 This can lead to TA being starved if the semaphore resource is always getting 'snaTched' before A can execute.

-## preemption
+### Preemption